 Dzūkija National Park is the largest protected area in Lithuania (697 km2) and the country's most extensive forest (91% of the park area is forested, mainly with pines).

 30 rivers and streams flow there, well-enjoyed by kayakers and anglers (who also practice at 48 local lakes).
-6 footpaths and 6 bicycle routes are for dry exploration of the nature.
+6 footpaths and 6 bicycle routes are for dry exploration of nature.
 Key locations may be accessed by car (main roads are paved, side roads unpaved).
 There are 54 mammal species and 198 bird species.

 The forest hosts occasional small villages with a feel of eras gone by.
 Soviets have not established their collective farms here and new construction has been limited - meaning that wooden (of course!) homes built at ~1900 prevail with large traditional wooden crosses lining the unpaved main streets.
 Zervynos is a good example of such village.
-Lynežeris, Dubininkas and Musteika are three other villages with a landmark status.
+Lynežeris, Dubininkas, and Musteika are three other villages with a landmark status.

 Entry of Dzūkija National Park is free but some activities (e.g. kayaking and angling) need permits.
 Headquarters of the park is at Marcinkonys (pop.
 2000) where the park museum and a nice wooden church (1880) is also located.
-The double cross that stands in front of Marcinkonys church has been a popular symbol of Lithuanian-speakers popular in the linguistically heterogenous Dzūkija.
+The double cross that stands in front of Marcinkonys church has been a symbol of Lithuanian-speakers popular in the linguistically heterogeneous Dzūkija.

 South of the Dzūkija NP there is extensive Čepkeliai swamp (110 km2) of limited access.